 Don't confuse us with professional radio stations that broadcast music, news, and talk shows.
 We do 2-way communication.
 Using the equipment in the shack, students and members can make voice, digital, and CW (Morse code) contacts with other radio enthusiasts all over the world.
 We frequently make contact with operators in Central and South America, Europe, and Japan!

 Also in the Shack is a repeater system that picks up local transmissions and re-transmits them over a wider local area as well as linking them into the Internet for connection to other transceivers throughout the world.
 The repeater system permits students with just a computer or walkie-talkie size radio to talk to remote areas throughout the world.

 Those of us that are licensed are often referred to as “Hams” or “Ham Radio Operators.”
-The reasons often given for this label are mostly speculative, but the label stuck and we have accepted it.
+The potential origin stories for this label are mostly speculative, but the label stuck, and we have accepted it.

 You don’t have to have a Ham (FCC) license to join the club, nor do you have to join the club to attend meetings or other activities.
 Our members interact with other clubs in the area as well as provide volunteer services to local non-profit organizations.

 Our meetings combine presentations on topics likely to be of interest to members as well as project work to improve our equipment.

 If you want to get an FCC license we’ll help you get it.
 Of course our membership includes students, but it also includes Associate Members from the community that provide experience, resources, and mentoring.

 K7UAZ Weekly Net Mondays at 8:00pm